timescale/docs/promscale/query/query-traces.md

 ### 1.2.2. `event` view <a name="para-1-2-2"></a>

 `event` view provides access to the events and their corresponding spans.
-Further details on the events can be found [here](https://opentelemetry.io/docs/reference/specification/trace/api/#add-events) and [here](https://opentelemetry.io/docs/concepts/signals/traces/#span-events=).
+Further details on OpenTelemetry events can be found [here](https://opentelemetry.io/docs/reference/specification/trace/api/#add-events) and [here](https://opentelemetry.io/docs/concepts/signals/traces/#span-events=).

 |Name                           | Type          | Description |
 |-------------------------------|---------------|-------------|